 1. Your Brand Won't Appeal to Everyone

 We all want to be wanted.
-And it seems counter intuitive to narrow in on a specialty when you want to appeal to as many prospective employers as possible.
-This is the reason our resumes are three pages when they only need to be one.
+And it seems counter intuitive to narrow in on a specialty when you want to appeal to as many people as possible.
+This is the reason our services pages are three pages when they only need to be one.
 It's hard to force yourself to focus only on certain aspects of who you are when you know how much more you have to offer.

 But focus demands sacrifice.
-You see, when you aren't crystal clear about what you offer as a professional, it's nearly impossible for prospective employers to figure it out.
-By narrowing in on what you're looking for in your career and how your experience has prepared you for that path, you'll attract positions and employers that are the best fit for you, making for a much more effective job search.
+You see, when you aren't crystal clear about what you offer as a professional, it's nearly impossible for people to hire you.
+By narrowing in on what you're looking for in your career and how your experience has prepared you for that path, you'll attract work that's the best fit for you.

 2. You Might be Disqualified from Future Opportunities